Attorney Manolo Olaso

 Los Angeles Superior Court: Litigated large settlement in woman's personal injury case in which she alleged a protruding bolt on a world-famous California pier caused a trip and fall that resulted in a severe knee injury.
 (2021)

-Department of Motor Vehicles: Set aside driver's license suspension for minor age motorist who was involved in a solo vehicle crash and was allegedly driving with detectable amount of alcohol in his bloodstream (California BAC limit for minors is 0.0%).
+Department of Motor Vehicles: Set aside driver's license suspension for minor age motorist who was involved in a solo vehicle crash and was allegedly driving with detectable amount of alcohol in his bloodstream (blood alcohol limit for minors is 0.0%).
 (2022)

-Department of Motor Vehicles: Set aside driver's license suspension for motorist who allegedly drove with a 0.25% blood alcohol level (over three times legal limit).
+Department of Motor Vehicles: Set aside driver's license suspension for motorist who allegedly drove with a 0.25% blood alcohol level (almost four times legal limit).
 (2019)